ProbeShooter/AsiaCCS25-ProbeShooter/README.md

 ## Citation

 #### MLA
 > Bae, Daehyeon, et al. "ProbeShooter: A New Practical Approach for Probe Aiming." _Proceedings of the 20th ACM Asia Conference on Computer and Communications Security (ASIA CCS)_.
-2025.
+2025, pp. 1158–1174.

 #### APA
 > Bae, D., Park, S., Choi, M., Jung, Y., Jeong, C., Kim, H., & Hong, S. (2025, August).
 ProbeShooter: A New Practical Approach for Probe Aiming.
-In _Proceedings of the 19th ACM Asia Conference on Computer and Communications Security (ASIA CCS)_.
+In _Proceedings of the 20th ACM Asia Conference on Computer and Communications Security (ASIA CCS)_ (pp. 1158–1174).

 #### ISO 690
 > BAE, Daehyeon, et al. ProbeShooter: A New Practical Approach for Probe Aiming.
 In: _Proceedings of the 20th ACM Asia Conference on Computer and Communications Security (ASIA CCS)_.
-2025.
+2025, pp. 1158–1174.

 #### IEEE
 > D. Bae, S. Park, M. Choi, Y.-G. Jung, C. Jeong, H. Kim, and S. Hong, "ProbeShooter: A new practical approach for probe aiming," in _Proc.
 20th ACM Asia Conf.
 Comput.
 Commun.
 Secur.
-(ASIA CCS)_, 2025.
+(ASIA CCS)_, 2025, pp. 1158–1174.

 #### BibTeX
 ```